 Neumarkt is the home of Frauenkirche (Church of Our Lady), a beautiful Lutheran church built in the Baroque style.
 It is the most iconic sight in Dresden and one of the tallest domes in Europe.

-The church was restored in 2005. using the same plans by George Bähr from the 1700s.
+It was restored in 2005 using the original plans by architect George Bähr.
 As a memory of the unfortunate event, parts of the old church were used during construction, and you can see the black stones inserted into its facade.

 Note: Entry to the church is free!